openstack-archive/anvil/docs/source/topics/features.rst

 -  Written in **python** so it matches the style of other `OpenStack`_ components.
 -  **Code decoupling** (thus encouraging re-use by others)

    * Components/actions are isolated as individual classes (and so on).
-This decouples component installation from the action and decoupling of the commands/packages/pips the component will use to install itself from the component...
    * Supports installation *personas* that define what is to be installed, thus decoupling the 'what' from the 'how'.